nabilhassein/nabilhassein.github.io/pages/about.md

 path: /about
 ---
 My name is Nabil Hassein and I am a technologist, educator, and organizer.
-I've worked professionally for some years as a programmer and a teacher;
+I have worked professionally for some years as a programmer and a teacher;
 have participated in grassroots abolitionist campaigns against prisons and police, including as a member of No New Jails NYC, Millions March NYC, and Survived and Punished NY;
 and have done some other things too, like being an organizer from 2016 to 2018 of [!!Con](http://bangbangcon.com), a popular conference about the joy, excitement, and surprise of computing.

+For now, this website primarily documents paid work and independent projects I do broadly in the realm of technology, and omits (for example) interviews I have given about the unpaid anti-carceral organizing work that I also engage in, alongside many other activists and community members.
+I've made some progress on my longstanding goal to bring together my disparate activities, so perhaps whenever I get around to rebuilding this website as a public subset of my private notes, that may change.

 I was born and raised in Northern Virginia but have lived in New York City since 2008 except for one year.
 I've been staying in Crown Heights, Brooklyn for some while now, and have no intention of moving.